rodlie/draco/docs/README.md

 A custom configuration tool will be added in the future.

-### Backlight

-Backlight is supported through ``/sys/class/backlight``.
-The current brightness can be adjusted with the mouse wheel on the system tray icon.

 ### Hibernate

 A swap partition (or file) is needed by the kernel to support hibernate/hybrid sleep.
 Edit the boot loader configuration and add the kernel option ``resume=<swap_partition/swap_file>``, then save and restart.